Wristp²

 Application

-Utilizing the detailed hand pose and pressure information generated by WristP2, we have effectively applied it across a wide spectrum of scenarios.
+Utilizing the detailed hand pose and pressure information generated by WristP2, I have effectively applied it across a wide spectrum of scenarios.

 Mid-air gesture input in XR